Deli Tua

 Deli Tua is a town and administrative district within Deli Serdang Regency of North Sumatra province of Indonesia.
-It covers an area of 9.36 km2, and had a population of 60,624 at the 2010 Census.
+It covers an area of 9.36 km2, and had a population of 59,292 at the 2020 Census; the official estimate in mid 2024 was 62,274 - comprising 31,286 males and 30,988 females.
 It lies immediately south of Medan city, of which it is effectively a suburb.
-The district comprises six administrative "villages", listed below with their populations in 2010:
+The district comprises six administrative "villages", listed below with their areas and their populations at the 2020 Census and as at the official estimates for mid 2024, of which the first three (situated in the north of the district) have the status of desa, and the last three (in the south of the district) have the status of kelurahan; all share the postcode of 20355.